0xVavaldi/OSEP-CyberChef-Recipes/README.md

 # OSEP CyberChef Recipes
-Some handy recipes for OSEP exercises to help generate shellcodes with that are obfuscated to help bypass AV's
+Some handy recipes for OSEP exercises to help generate shellcodes with that are obfuscated to help bypass AV's.
+Follow the link and copy paste your own msfvenom output in the box and get an encoded/encrypted variant back in the output box.
+It's that simple!
+You do have to write the proper decoding/decrypting code though.

 ## C# Based shellcode
 cmd: `msfvenom -p <payload> -f csharp`